econoalchemist/RoninDojo-Tanto/README.md

   <img src="assets/titleimage.png">
  </p>

 The Tanto comes pre assembled and pre-loaded with the RoninDojo software, there is no need to build a material list and order several pieces of hardware from multiple vendors.
-The Tanto features an aluminium case and bottom plate, painted black with a sleek RoninDojo logo in red.
+The Tanto features a milled aluminium case and the fanless design makes this the quietest node you'll ever run.
+The outer case is painted black with a sleek RoninDojo logo in red.
 Inside the case, the Tanto is powered by a RockPro64 board, an interface card, and an M.2 NVMe 1TB SSD.
 The Tanto also includes a 32GB microSD card pre-loaded with the RoninDojo software image and power supply.
 Everything you need to get started is included.

-Additionally, the Tanto includes a the RoninSteel stainless steel seed phrase back up plate.
-Check out [this guide](https://bitcoinmagazine.com/guides/how-to-bitcoin-seed-backup-roninsteel) to see a demonstration of the RoninSteel.

 All together the Tanto includes:

 - Aluminum case & bottom plate
 - Ronin X4-90 adaptor
-- LED stripe with GPIO connectors
+- LED stripe with GPIO connectors (upgraded to multi-color PCB board LED with batch 2)
 - Thermo pad, rubber feet, screws, & hex wrench
 - RockPro board
 - RockPro64 PCIe X4 to M.2/NGFF NVMe SSD interface card